 Topnaars began settling in the area of Walvis Bay and along the Kuiseb River during the start of the 19th century.
 They first occupied the area at the mouth of the Swakop River, today the city of Swakopmund, and moved south beyond Walvis Bay to the Kuiseb mouth between 1820 and 1830.
 The Topnaars near the sea lived from hunting game – including seals, fish and sea birds.
 They kept some cattle and small livestock and ate mussels, ostrich eggs and eggs from seabirds.
 They traded their fresh produce like fresh water, meat, goat’s milk and Nara for goods from passing ships, among them tobacco and glass bead.
 The beads they turned into jewellery.
 A small faction moved upriver to Sandfontein but was attacked and driven away by British colonial troops.
 They receded to Rooibank (Scheppmannsdorf during Germany's colonial rule of South-West Africa).

-Check-in at our offices at the Walvis Bay Waterfront is at 12h15 for a 12h30 departure.
+Check-in at our Sandwich Harbour 4x4 offices at the Walvis Bay Waterfront are at 12h15 for a 12h30 departure.

 We proceed on a 40 minute drive south east to Rooibank, where our first stop is Scheppmannskirche – the church in the desert.
 In 1845 the Rhenish missionary Heinrich Scheppmann founded a mission station, which was named Scheppmansdorf in his honour, and built the first church nearby.
 Measuring only 8 by 4 meters, this tiny building constructed from reed and wood was built in only four days and inaugurated on 28 June 1846.
 A small Church bell from Cape Town was fitted into a huge Ana tree close by.
 On 13 December 1846, the first Holy Communion was celebrated in the new mini-church.
 Attended by only seven people, it was nevertheless the beginning of the parish of Walvis Bay.
 In 1895 the old church had decayed so much that a new church had to be built.
 Today, the church has been renovated with bricks and cement and is used occasionally for weddings.